ckling/promoss/readme.txt

 ---------------------------
 Each line corresponds to a document.
 First, the context group IDs (for each context one) are given, separated by commas.
 The context group in context 0 is given first, then the context group in context 1 and so on.
 Then follows a space and the words of the documents separated by spaces.
 Example file:
-254,531,790,157,0  claus exist distribut origin softwar distributor agre gpl 254,528,789,157,0  gpl establish term distribut origin softwar even goe unmodifi word distribut gpl softwar one agre 254,901,700,157,0  dynam link constitut make deriv work allow dynam link long rule follow code make deriv work rule 254,838,691,157,0  gpl also deal deriv work link creat deriv work gpl affect gpl defin scope copyright law gpl section
+254,531,790,157,0  exist distribut origin softwar distributor agre gpl 254,528,789,157,0  gpl establish term distribut origin softwar even goe unmodifi word distribut gpl softwar one agre 254,901,700,157,0  dynam link constitut make deriv work allow dynam link long rule follow code make deriv work rule 254,838,691,157,0  gpl also deal deriv work link creat deriv work gpl affect gpl defin scope copyright law gpl section